Home

 If you cannot, or don't want to climb the steps to the old lighthouse, you can take the Flying Dutchman funicular.

-My advice - take the funicular - it's quite a walk if you are unfit!
+My advice - take the funicular if you are unfit as it is quite a walk!

 At the car park there are gift shops and the Two Oceans Restaurant with great big windows where you can take in the awesome views.